willmuron/Final-Project-Candida-Auris/instructions.md

 sbatch run_mafft.sh
 ```

+Jorge, add scrpit line from vcf to fasta

 # Use raxML to build phylogeny
 - Use the aligned sequences from MAFFT (antifungal_genes_aligned.fasta) as input.
 Create run_raxml.sh:
 ```